Justice-Through-Code/spring_2022/lessons/05_bootcamp_strings_and_typing/05_bootcamp_strings_and_typing.md

 **What's next?**
 Soon we'll be moving on to learning about *logic* in programming -- how to check if certain conditions are met or now, and how to use this to control which code runs, and how.

+## Challenges

+Today's challenge is `strings_challenge.py` in your pod repos.
+There is also an extra challenge in the folder (`nba_challenge_EXTRA.py`), but this one is not required to be turned in!
+If you'd like more practice, feel free to finish it, but it will not be required for your grade.

 ## Extras

 In python, there are special characters for things like new lines (like hitting `return` on your keyboard) (`'\n'`) and tabs (`'\t'`).
 Try them out!